Van Cleave: Film and television career

-In 1945, Van Cleave moved to Los Angeles to pursue his musical career.
-His film credits, as composer and orchestrator, include Cinerama Holiday, The Colossus of New York, Easter Parade, Funny Face, Robinson Crusoe on Mars, In Search of the Castaways and White Christmas.
-He composed the VistaVision Fanfare to accompany the opening of theatre curtains to the wide screen format.
+Van Cleave also worked at other studios, on films such as MGM's Easter Parade (1954), Cinerama Holiday (1954) for the Cinerama Company, and In Search of the Castaways (1962) at Walt Disney Productions.
 In addition, he worked on many TV episodes of Gunsmoke and The Twilight Zone, where he pioneered the use of the theremin in television scores.
 In the Gunsmoke episode "The Quest for Asa Janin," the last episode of season 8, from June 1963, with music by Van Cleave, the five-note main theme used throughout 1964's Robinson Crusoe on Mars can be heard several times.